-This dip uses mostly common plant-based ingredients, including white beans, miso, nutritional yeast, and red wine vinegar.
+This dip uses mostly common plant-based ingredients, including white beans, miso, nutritional yeast, and lemon juice.
 The only item you might not have in your pantry is the black salt.

 So, pick some up and get going with this recipe.
 And, get ready to double or triple your batch!